Enhancing Quantum Algorithms for Quadratic Unconstrained Binary Optimization via Integer Programming: Related work

-\paragraph{Related work.} In the context of QAOA, a similar size-reduction procedure has been proposed in \cite{Bravyi_2020}.
-There, however, the motivation is quite different.
+In the context of QAOA, a similar size-reduction procedure, \tb{known as \emph{recursive QAOA} (RQAOA)}, has been proposed in \cite{Bravyi_2020} \tb{and was further developed in~\cite{Bravyi_2022,finzgar2023}}.
+In those works, however, the motivation is quite different.
 The authors reduce large-scale problems by iteratively solving them approximately by QC in order to reach regimes where classical exact methods can be applied.
 While their size-reduction technique is similar to ours, they use QC to determine the next reduction step.
+Thus, for practical applicability, large-scale quantum hardware would be required. \tb{This is also the case for the algorithm proposed in~\cite{Dupont_2024} which employs variable correlations generated by QAOA in order to obtain valid QUBO solutions via a rounding procedure.}

-Thus, for practical applicability, large-scale quantum hardware would be required.
-The authors of \cite{Tate_2023} combine classical semi-definite relaxations of MaxCut with QAOA.
+The authors of \cite{Tate_2023} \tb{and \cite{Egger2021}} combine classical semi-definite relaxations of MaxCut with QAOA.
 They employ relaxation solutions for warm-starting QAOA in order to achieve better results.
-In this work, however, relaxation solutions are used to reduce problem size.
+On the contrary, in this work, relaxation solutions are used to reduce problem size.
 Furthermore, in the context of QA, size-reduction was successfully applied in \cite{DwaveHybrid_2023}.
 There, the problem size is reduced -- similarly to this work -- by fixing a set of variables.
 The authors repetitively choose a random set of variables to be fixed and try to improve an overall solution by solving the reduced problem via QA.
-This is contrary to this work, where the set of variables to be fixed is determined by a relaxation solution.
+This is in contrast to this work, where the set of variables to be fixed is determined by a relaxation solution.

-The performance of QAOA for MaxCut was studied by the authors of \cite{lykov2022}.
+The performance of QAOA for MaxCut was studied by the authors of~\cite{lykov2022} \tb{and~\cite{Guerreschi2019}}.
 Their results indicate a high threshold for QAOA to achieve an advantage over classical heuristics.
 However, their study is restricted to unweighted 3-regular graphs, whereas our work deals with arbitrary, weighted graphs.

-Furthermore, deducing high-quality QAOA-parameters for weighted MaxCut was studied in \cite{Shaydulin_2023}.
-There, the authors successfully transfer parameters which are known to be well-suited for unweighted MaxCut to the weighted case.
-On the contrary, the method for QAOA-parameter estimation proposed in this work is purely based on characteristics of the weighted MaxCut instance at hand.
+\tb{The authors of \cite{Ozaeta_2022} derive an analytical expressions for the expectation value produced by depth-1 QAOA on general Ising models, which includes weighted MaxCut.
+The same analytical expression for weighted MaxCut was already obtained in~\cite{Bravyi_2020}.
+In this work, we derive a different formula for weighted MaxCut by extending a result on unweighted MaxCut from~\cite{Wang_2018} and~\cite{hadfield2018quantum}.
+The resulting, alternative formula is cheaper to evaluate than the formula from~\cite{Ozaeta_2022} and~\cite{Bravyi_2020} for sparse instances.}